 As children move through Years 3 and 4, they become less dependent on the book boxes to guide their reading.
 Rather than having a ‘reading book’, many children, particularly in Year 4 as they reach the end of the reading scheme, just have a ‘book’.
 This might be from the school library, the classroom or from home.
 As a result the children are required to develop skills in choosing their own books.
 Many children need some support at this crucial stage as the range of books available can be daunting.
 This term, we will be focussing on how to choose books and authors; identifying the style of different authors so the children have an idea which books to try, and being open to trying new authors.

-Tuesday: Year 4 children will take home spelling activities to be returned to school ready for a test on the following Monday.
+Tuesday: Children will receive a list of spellings to practise and learn at home ready for a test on the following Monday.

 PE may be indoors or outdoors and we expect children to have their full kit as detailed in the planner.
-We recommend that PE kit is brought to school on a Monday and then left in school all week, so it cannot be forgotten.
+We recommend that PE kit is brought to school on a Monday and then left in the locker until it is taken home on Friday.